 The Microchannel condenser cooling-only units do not require a bleed TXV valve as required on some other product types.
-TXV for TTA microchannel units can also be selected from Table 4, p.
-26.
+TXV for TTA microchannel units can also be selected from .

 Check Valves

 Risk of Explosion with Refrigerant Line!
 Failure to follow instructions could cause a refrigerant line to explode under pressure which could result in death or serious injury.